sizezero/creative-incubation/entries/2020-02-29/entry.md

 review](https://boardgamegeek.com/video/250895/hall-mountain-king/hall-mountain-king-review-tom-vasel).

 The least interesting part of the game is the digging mechanism.
-The game uses tetris like pieces to expand you tunnel network.
+The game uses tetris like pieces to expand your tunnel network.
 This gives me a little bit of AP.
-Also the game is very fiddly with stones that require axes to cut through, gaining resources, workshops and all kinds of other things that affect your digging decisions.
+Also the game is very fiddly with stones that require axes to cut through, gaining resources, workshops, and all kinds of other things that affect your digging decisions.
 By the time the game ended I realized I really should have just been focused on getting statues more than anything.
 Eric mentioned that the theme of